How to Mass Produce Through-Hole PCB for Reliable Electronics

 Why Mass Produce Through-Hole PCBs?

-Mass-producing through-hole PCBs remains relevant in many industries, particularly for applications requiring durability and stability.
+Mass-producing through-hole PCBs remain relevant in many industries, particularly for applications requiring durability and stability.
 For example, industrial machinery, automotive electronics, and aerospace systems still rely heavily on through-hole components due to their enhanced resistance to mechanical stress.
 When subjected to harsh environments, such as high temperatures or heavy vibrations, through-hole components are less likely to detach from the board compared to their surface-mount counterparts.

 Example: Automotive Electronics